Polygon

 Each part of a multipart polygon is a series of connected Segment objects forming a closed ring.
 Each part must not cross any other part, but may lie completely inside or outside another part.
 For example, a polygon representing the state of Hawaii would comprise eight disjoint parts, one representing each island.
 A polygon representing the country of South Africa, which completely surrounds the enclave of Lesotho, would comprise two parts, one contained inside the other.

-Like polyline, the polygon class is a Multipart, which provides members for iterating the segments and points of each part in a polygon.
-Unlike parts in a polyline, however, each part of a polygon defines a closed area, so the end point of the last segment in the part is always in the same location as the start point of the first segment, forming a closed boundary.
+Polygon is similar to Polyline in that they are both composed of a series of connected segments.
+Like Polyline, the polygon class is a Multipart, which provides members for iterating the segments and points of each part in a polygon.
+Unlike parts in a Polyline, however, each part of a polygon defines a closed area, so the end point of the last segment in the part is always in the same location as the start point of the first segment, forming a closed boundary.

 When defining a polygon part, there is no need to explicitly close it by repeating the start point as the last point.
-Polygons parts are always interpreted as enclosed areas by the ArcGIS Maps API.
+Polygon parts are always interpreted as enclosed areas by this API.
+However, you may need to simplify a polygon created with this API before storing it in a geodatabase or using it in geometry operations that rely on topological consistency.

 Interior rings to make donut polygons should be counter-clockwise in direction to have the correct topology.